AIFS: Granada - University of Granada and Internship Program

 Definitely worthwhile; improved cultural knowledge, language proficiency and learned more about myself all while traveling the world.
 Morgan H - Drake University View Entire Review

-Spend a semester, summer or academic year in the charming and captivating city of Granada studying at the University of Granada.
+Spend a semester, summer, January term or academic year in the charming and captivating city of Granada studying at the University of Granada.
 Courses are taught in English or Spanish, and no previous Spanish language study is required.
 Please visit website for program-specific details and eligibility requirements.

 Live in a student apartment, a homestay or a student residence.
 All programs include housing, but depending on the term, some options may require a supplemental fee.
 All housing includes laundry facilities, internet and meal plan.